 I had to abandon ship several times on our float trip, and in shallow sections it was great to just stand up and traipse across all the rocks to reposition myself in the river.
 Despite being slip-ons, they were securely on my feet and didn’t budge even as I waded through mud and random river plants.
 It was also SUPER helpful to have such sturdy shoes for pushing myself off of rocks with my feet (steering a tube is not easy, FYI.
 Sorry again to the fly fisher I ran into).

 I’m not too proud to admit that I also liked how sporty they looked.
-These water shoes come in a bunch of fun colors and look basically just like sneakers.
 I wore them on a bachelorette party tubing trip and got lots of compliments from strangers so I feel good about their looks.

 They’re not quite as supportive and comfortable as actual sneakers, but they’re better than flip flops and were still comfortable after a few hours of household chores (obviously the best way to test out water shoe comfort).